antmicro/litex-vexriscv-tensorflow-lite-demo/README.md

 Gateware FPGA bitstream can be build using [Litex Build Environment](https://github.com/timvideos/litex-buildenv).
 Building gateware requires Vivado to be installed in the system.

+Note: Some buildenv's scritps have problems when running on a git repository in detached state.
+Execute `git checkout -b tf_demo` in `litex-buildenv` dictionary after cloning to avoid build errors.

 Build the gateware with:
 ```bash
 cd litex-buildenv